 Medium-term trend: [See EWL medium-term trend chart]

 A medium-term uptrend had started on March 16, 2020 at 29.55 and reached 40.24 on June 10, 2020.
 EWL gained -10.69 points, or -36.18%, in 12 weeks.
 The price is now at the 14.22% retracement level.

 Weekly Technical Indicators: [See EWL weekly technical indicators chart]

-The weekly MACD line is below its signal line since October 12, 2018.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since May 22, 2020.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See EWL short-term trend chart]